 It also includes patch repairs, so any hole drilled into the drywall is plastered.
 It can be painted over easily if you have the matching paint, or you can hire a painter to paint your walls afterwards.

 In post-construction, the traditional method is expensive because of the additional steps of removing the existing drywall and having to re-drywall and plaster the surfaces after installing the batten mineral wool insulation.
 It is costly, more time-consuming, and creates a bigger mess, therefore recommended for pre-construction projects.
 We may suggest using this method when adding other acoustical options like resilient channelling for a better impact sound barrier.
 Otherwise, there’s no real reason to use this method anymore, as the dense-pack technique can solve it more economically.

 Is your space in need of a custom sound barrier?

 Whether you’re planning a home improvement, renovation, or building your dream home, we can assist you with any project, regardless of the size.
 We use sound absorption materials in combination with one another, such as sound insulation combined with SONOpan soundproofing panels explicitly designed to create sound barriers.
-We can also add acoustic fasteners with channels designed for dampening impact noises in the ceiling or walls combined with cellulose dense-pack insulation.
-Finally, a layer of drywall and plaster are applied over the soundproofing panels.
+We can also add acoustic fasteners with channels designed for decoupling to dampen impact noises in the ceiling combined with cellulose dense-pack insulation.
+Or add a layer of acoustical drywall to increase your STC rating by 42 applied over the acoustic panels or walls.

 SONOpan is made in Canada using 100% recycled wood fibre and dyed green using natural colouring.
 The dimpled surface on both sides helps to cancel a wide range of sound frequencies.
 And by installing cellulose insulation in the wall and ceiling cavities, you will notice a massive difference in sound absorption.
 The added insulation is an additional sound dampening medium to reduce resonance within the stud cavities.